 With a variety of lasers, automation has helped to advance the fabricator's productivity.
 Sjoberg Tool & Mfg. has two types of automation, a Flexible Manufacturing System (FMS) and an Extensible Manufacturing Cell (EMC) allowing laser operators to do other tasks instead of loading material onto the machines.

 The automation does include a tower.
 Having the material storage towers keeps the machine fed which is necessary for the fiber technology's reaching high speeds on very thin material.

 Continuing to strive for the best equipment helps keep Sjoberg competitive and stay ahead of the curve.
 The company also has many other pieces of high-end equipment such as Schroder SPB Evolution, SafanDarley E-Brake, and a material sorting racking system by Big Steel Rack.

 While having a variety of high-end capital equipment investments also means investments in training the workforce.
 Supported by state grant money, which covers two-thirds of the overall training costs, Sjoberg has been able to pay for 5S lean manufacturing and general skills training.

 The fabricator also created a a new position in 2015 to support this transformation.
 A new engineer, whose sole function is to identify continuous improvement opportunities within the company and has been on the job over nine months.

 With continuous improvement in equipment, training and operations,Sjoberg keeps pace with customer demands to remain competitive.

-Full article written by Dan Davis and published in the February issue of The FABRICATOR.
+Article published in the February issue of The FABRICATOR.